WWE 2K: Reception

 The original WWF SmackDown! sold over 975,000 units for the PlayStation, and selling over one million copies in the United States.
 By 2003, the series had sold more than 4.7 million units for the PlayStation and PlayStation 2 in the United States.

-The series as a whole initially received generally positive reviews, however, overall reception would begin to decline in the late 2000s, as later games were criticized for their lack of innovations or improvements from previous installments.
+The series as a whole initially received generally positive reviews; however, overall reception began to decline in the late 2000s, as later games were criticized for their lack of innovations or improvements from previous installments.